Barbie: Margot Robbie and Ryan Gosling movie takes over social media

 Dame Helen Mirren will voice the narrator because, sure, why not?

-Who directs it?
+Who directs the film?

 Oscar-nominated filmmaker Greta Gerwig has been tasked with bringing this elaborate confection to the screen.